The capable-in-principle clueless complacent IT freelancer

 Rapacity

-An Asian IT unknown pressing for money before delivery is suspicious and annoying.
+An Asian unknown pressing for money before delivery is suspicious and annoying.

 slow Internet connection